cmukgb/ctfws-host-daemons/protocol/protocol.rst

   time and cannot be updated during the client's operation.
 Historically, ``alive`` messages have not included a timestamp either, perhaps to allow SNTP synchronization during the first beat period.

+  In order to observe the behavior of clocks in the field, we have introduced two new values, ``clocksource`` and ``timeskew``.
+Both are optional, with ``-`` defined, as usual, to indicate that the value is being skipped to transmit later fields.
+The ``clocksource`` field conveys which source of time was used to last set the local clock, possibly the time value set, and possibly the relative difference from source and local clock; the value is reported as a source string (``sntp`` or ``mqtt`` are likely candidates), an optional ``@`` followed by the UNIX seconds reported by the source, and an optional ``+`` followed by the (signed) UNIX seconds delta from local clock.
+If present, the ``timeskew`` captures the number of seconds difference between the local clock and the last ``timesync`` message at time of receipt of the latter; if the ``timesync`` message is itself the clock source, then this will equal the delta reported in ``clocksource``.

 ACL
 ###